First-Time CCAT Taker's Complete Checklist: Everything You Need to Know

 Spatial Reasoning (8-12 questions expected):

-- Practice pattern recognition
+- Practice pattern recognition with our spatial patterns guide

 - Study shape transformations